clockworknowledge/menome_processor/README.md

 Use the **add-document** endpoint to add the document to the graph.
 This procedure will trigger the async process that decomposes the document down in to a graph document.

 You will see the celery_worker_1 process gradually break the document down into pages, chunks, questions and summary.

+You can use the [neo4j browser]( http://localhost:7474) to inspect the graph that results.

 You can use the Chat endpoint to ask questions about the documents stored in the graph.